- Apply for Admission to GCU

 Traditional undergraduate students attending our ground campus must be enrolled in at least 12 credits per semester to be considered full-time students and receive full financial aid benefits.
 Online undergraduate students are considered full time and must be enrolled for a minimum of 24 credits in an academic year.
 Online graduate students are considered full time and must be enrolled for a minimum of 16 credits in an academic year to be eligible to receive full financial aid benefits.
 Undergraduate traditional students enrolled part-time may be eligible for a prorated portion of their financial aid.
 Students who receive any institutional scholarships (i.e., academic, departmental, endowed, and/or merit) must maintain continued full-time enrollment status.
 Courses taken at other colleges do not count as enrollment at Grand Canyon University for financial aid/scholarship purposes.

-Students who receive additional outside assistance must report this fact to the Office of Financial Aid through their assigned Student Services Advisor.
+Students who receive additional outside assistance must report these amounts to the Office of Financial Aid through their assigned Student Services Advisor.

 Students who have received any Title IV aid from a prior school or are currently receiving Title IV aid at another institution while attending Grand Canyon University must also notify the Office of Financial Aid through their assigned Student Services Advisor, as this other source of funding may affect students' eligibility to receive maximum Title IV aid with GCU.

 All students must do the following: